|

 Then, one of the most common questions I get asked is, “What do you do every day?” or “You must be so free?”

-On one hand, yes, I do have better control of my time, compared to my crazy no-sleep-full-on advertising agency days.
-But no, I am not twiddling my thumbs wondering what to do next.
+On the one hand, yes, I have better control of my time than in my crazy, no-sleep-full-on advertising agency days.
+But no, I am not twiddling my thumbs, wondering what to do next.

 The best part of my day is I don’t wake up to an alarm clock.
 I mean I have an alarm clock but I don’t set it unless I need to wake up early to catch a flight or an appointment.
 On most days, I wake up when I wake up.
 (And I am not a chirpy morning person.
 So please don’t call me and say “Gooood Moooorrrrning!!!”
 Don’t.
 Do.
 That.)